 For another example, if you are an immigrant worker, you may be eligible for a green card under a first preference if:

-Our immigration lawyer may be able to seek asylum relief for you in Coral Gables if you’ve suffered persecution or fear you’ll suffer persecution because of:
+Our immigration lawyer may be able to seek asylum relief for you in Miami if you’ve suffered persecution or fear you’ll suffer persecution because of:

 If you’re eligible for asylum, you may be able to stay in the United States.
 However, within one year of arriving in the country, you’ll need to file a Form I-589.
 You aren’t permitted to apply for permission to work in the country at the same time you apply for asylum.
 You can apply for employment authorization 365 calendar days after you file your entire asylum application.
 When you’re granted asylum, however, you’re immediately authorized to work.
 There are alternatives to asylum, such as applying for protection under the Convention Against Torture or withholding of removal.
 Our experienced attorney may be able to seek all available relief on your behalf.Temporary Protected Status